-

 You don't need to install agent on every VM, but use the backup and restore features to directly migrate VM.
 For example, there are just 4 steps to migrate VMware VM to Proxmox in a user-friendly web console.

-1. Select the VMware VM
+1. Select the backup of VMware VM

 2. Select the Proxmox host